 Indo-Pacific Coral Reefs

-The Pacific and Indian Oceans combined cover just over half of the Earth's surface.
-Thus, Indo-Pacific coral reefs are widely distributed over a truly huge area.
-This vast region contains an abundance of all three major types of coral reefs (atolls, barrier reefs, and fringing reefs).
+The Indo-Pacific region contains an abundance of all three major types of coral reefs (atolls, barrier reefs, and fringing reefs).

-There are hundreds of atolls (see photo, left) in the Indo-Pacific, making them one of the most common type of open ocean reefs in the region.
-Likewise, barrier reefs are considerably more widespread in the Indo-Pacific than in the Caribbean region.
+There are hundreds of atolls in the Indo-Pacific, making them one of the most common type of open ocean reefs in the region.
+Likewise, barrier reefs are considerably more widespread in the Indo-Pacific than in the Caribbean.

-Fringing reefs are not nearly as prevalent in the Indo-Pacific region as they are in the wider Caribbean.
-They are however common in some areas, particularly in the high islands of French Polynesia, the Red Sea, and areas off east Africa.
+They are nonetheless common in some areas, particularly in the high islands of French Polynesia, the Red Sea, and areas off east Africa.

 Characteristics Of Indo-Pacific Coral Reefs